sebranchett/yambo-evaluation/README.md

 qe-example-script.sh  # to run the examples
 ```
 > [!NOTE]
-> If you want to run the examples in parallel, you need to edit the file: `q-e-qe-7.3.1/environment_variables` and change the lines defining `PARA_PREFIX` and `PARA_POSTFIX`:
+> If you want to run the examples in parallel, you need to edit the file: `q-e-qe-7.4.1/environment_variables` and change the lines defining `PARA_PREFIX` and `PARA_POSTFIX`:
 >
 > `PARA_PREFIX="srun"`
 >
 > `PARA_POSTFIX=""`

+> [!NOTE]
+> In file `q-e-qe-7.4.1/test-suite/ENVIRONMENT` there is a space at the end of the line that defines ESPRESSO_BUILD.
+> Remove the space to get the test-suite to run.

 ### Yambo
 Yambo installation instructions [here](https://www.yambo-code.eu/wiki/index.php/Installation).
 You can download the software [here](https://github.com/yambo-code/yambo/wiki/Releases-%28tar.gz-format%29).
 Version tested: 5.2.3.